 Answer:

-Actinomorphic- The flowers which can be divided into two radial halves by any radial plane passing through its centre are called actinomorphic flowers.
-E.g. chilly and mustard.
+Actinomorphic- The flowers that can be divided into two radial halves by any radial plane passing through their centre are called actinomorphic flowers.
+E.g., chilly and mustard.

 (d) zygomorphic